Canoers paddle on the Zambezi River in Lower Zambezi National Park in Zambia. Photo courtesy of Anabezi Camp.

 Chobe National Park

-Throughout the year, canoeing along the Chobe River in Chobe National Park is an ideal way to view birds such as lilac-breasted rollers, pied kingfishers, and tawny eagles.
+Canoeing along the Chobe River in Chobe National Park is an ideal way to view birds such as lilac-breasted rollers, pied kingfishers, and tawny eagles.
 As the waters recede in the dry season of July through September, they expose small islands and peninsulas that offer close-up views of land mammals such as zebras and red lechwe antelopes.
 Difficulty level: Beginner and up.

 Okavango Delta

 The Okavango Delta is a water-rich paradise in the middle of the Kalahari Desert.
 Covering 5,800 square miles, it is filled with lagoons and canals that beg to be explored.
-You can paddle a canoe or kayak in the Delta, or hire a guide to steer you through in a mokoro, in Botswana‘s traditional dugout canoe.
-Trips can be for just a few hours, or you can hire a guide for a multi-day trip through the Delta.
+Paddle your own craft or hire a guide to steer you in a mokoro, Botswana’s traditional dugout canoe—one of the activities in our Desert & Delta Botswana Value Safari.
 Difficulty level: Beginner and up.

 Paddling is a wonderful way to explore the mangroves on Kenya’s coast.
 Photo by The Sands Kenya.